cran/pubmedtk/README.md

 6. `$epubdate`, a string containing the e-publication date.
 7. `$authors`, a list of authors of the publication with the PMID in question.
+8. `$abstract`, a string containing the abstract for the publication.

 Example: